-When weather is such that school will be canceled, an announcement will be made over the local radio station (WCSJ-103.1 FM), and through School Speak and School Messenger at the earliest possible time.
-If students must be sent home during the day, we'll have an announcement beforehand through School Messenger.
-Announcements will also be sent on School Speak.
-We'll use great care in sending small children home.
+When weather is such that school will be canceled, an announcement will be made over the local radio station (WCSJ-103.1 FM), and through School Speak and at the earliest possible time.
+If students must be sent home during the day, we'll have an announcement beforehand through FACTS.
+Please be sure that you have a plan in place should this occur while you are at work or not able to pick up.
+Make sure your phone information is updated in FACTS, including your carrier.
+Emergencies will be communicated via text message.